alex391/database-connectivity-group-project/README.md

-# 330 Group Project
+# Database Connectivity Group Project
-ISTE 330 Faculty Research Database Project
+This is a Faculty Research Database Project from a Database Connectivity class
 # Group members:
 Evan Reighter
 Alex Leute